DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - ❄️**Attribute-Based Access Control (ABAC)**: an access control paradigm where access rights are granted to users with policies that combine attributes together.
 Attributes used for ABAC often fall into one of four categories: 🐝subject attributes like department or title; 🐝action attributes like the ability to view, edit, or delete; 🐝object attributes that describe the object that can be impacted; and 🐝contextual attributes like location, time, or elements.
     - A key characteristic of the ABAC model is its use of rules that can include multiple attributes
         - this allows it to be much more flexible than a rule-based access control model that applies the rules to all subjects equally
-        - many software-defined networks (SDNs) use the ABAC model
+        - many software-defined networks (📝SDNs) use the ABAC model
     - ABAC allows administrators to create rules within a policy using plain language statements such as "Allow Managers to access the WAN using a mobile device"
+    -  Attribute-based information controls like those described in NIST SP 800-162 can take many details about the user, actions, and objects into consideration before allowing access to occur.
 - 5.4.6 ❄️**Risk based access control**
     - Risk-based access control model grants access after evaluating risk; evaluating the environment and the situation and making risk-based decisions using policies embeded within software
         - Using machine learning, making predictive conclusions about current activity based on past activity